-Capital Improvement projects for all systems included:
+Capital Improvement projects for all County systems included:

-- \$720,000 to develop Countywide SCADA Master Plan for all water systems - \$14,000 for Updated Water Systems Modelling
+- \$ 625,000 to develop Countywide SCADA Master Plan for all water systems - \$ 150,000 to develop Countywide Water Servicing Master Plan for all water systems

-2. MICROBIOLOGICAL TESTING
+MICROBIOLOGICAL TESTING

-2.1.
-E. coli and Total Coliform
+2.1 E. coli and Total Coliform

-Bacteriological tests for E. coli and total coliforms are required weekly on the raw and treated water at each facility and in the distribution system.
+Bacteriological tests for E. coli and total coliforms are required weekly from the raw and treated water at the facility and from the distribution system.
 Extra samples are taken after major repairs or maintenance work.
-Any E. coli or total coliform results above 0 in treated water must be reported to the Ministry of the Environment, Conservation and Parks (MECP) and Medical Officer of Health (MOH).
+Any E. coli or total coliform results above 0 in treated water sample must be reported to the Ministry of Environment, Conservation and Parks (MECP) and Medical Officer of Health (MOH).
 Resamples and any other required actions are taken as quickly as possible.
-The results from the 2021 sampling program are shown in the table below.
-There were no adverse test result from 504 treated water samples in this reporting period.
+There was one adverse test result from 580 treated water samples taken in 2022.
+The corrective for which is summarized in section 6.2.
+The results from the 2022 sampling program are shown on the table below.